 Alkaline-earth fluorides of space group Fm3m have demonstrated interesting properties and they constitute a wide range of applications.
-Barium fluoride and calcium fluoride exhibiting a wide band gap, meaning that their electronic properties fall between the insulators and the conventional semiconductors, are strongly ionic and have been studied partly because of their use in precision vacuum ultraviolet lithography [1], in fast scintillation detection and also in crystalline lens material for precision in vacuum ultra violet optics [2].
-Han et al [3] have recently studied the light emission from barium fluoride as a scintillation detector with the aim of reducing the intensity of the slow component (~310 nm) with a decay constant of around 630 ns which hinders fast timing experiments.
+Barium fluoride and calcium fluoride exhibiting a wide band gap, are strongly ionic and have been studied partly because of their use in precision vacuum ultraviolet lithography [1], in fast scintillation detection and also in crystalline lens material for precision in vacuum ultra violet optics [2,3].
+Han et al [4] have recently studied the light output from barium fluoride with the aim of reducing the intensity of a slow component (~310 nm) with a decay constant of around 630 ns which hinders fast timing experiments

 Barium fluoride is an ionic conductor whose electrical properties are strongly dependent on temperature because of the migration of anion interstitials.
-Anion Frenkel pairs and ionic transport is understood through the migration of both anion vacancies and anion interstitials [4, 5].
-Figueroa et al [6] investigated two possible diffusion mechanisms from the fluorite lattice, involving interstitial ions, namely the direct interstitial mechanism and the non-collinear interstitialcy mechanism.
-They concluded that non-collinear interstitialcy is more probable as it requires much lower energy to produce ionic displacements.
+Anion Frenkel pairs and ionic transport is understood through the migration of both anion vacancies and anion interstitials [5,6].
+Figueroa et al [7] investigated two possible diffusion mechanisms for fluorite lattice, involving interstitial ions, namely the direct interstitial mechanism and the non-collinear interstitialcy mechanism.
+They concluded that non-collinear interstitialcy is more probable as it requires much smaller energy to produce ionic displacements.

 The present paper explores and demonstrates that at elevated temperatures (well below the melting point) the anion vacancy and the anion interstitial (Frenkel pairs) can well exist without any notable change in ionic conductivity.
-This is investigated by the positron annihilation technique both experimentally and theoretically to obtain the S-parameters in the temperature range (300 - 900) K. The lattice parameter as a function of temperature, which plays a pivotal role in the calculation of S-parameters, is obtained from the measured X-ray diffraction patterns.
+This is investigated by positron annihilation technique both experimentally and theoretically by obtaining the S-parameters in the temperature range.
+The lattice parameter as a function of temperature, which plays a pivotal role in the calculation of S-parameters, is obtained from the measured X-ray diffraction patterns